Getting started

 • On-site matters (not related to departmental academic authority or USask financial processes)

-PAWS gives you access to:
+PAWS gives access to:

 • your USask email account